0x73alzek/0x73alzek.github.io/_posts/2024-02-25-peap-credentials-wired.md

 youtubeId: ORPrpKvO56M
 ---

-When you want to download file (unless it's a direct link, of course.) from Google Drive, you'll see Share button in the top right corner.
+When you want to download file from Google Drive unless it's a direct link, you'll see Share button in the top right corner.

 &nbsp;
 &nbsp;